chat icon

 Boosting A Bad Signal

-Once you have found the problem areas, the next step is to augment the signal in those areas.
+After you have found the problem areas, the next step is to augment the signal in those areas.
 There are some DIY signal boosters on the market that may be useful if all you want to do is improve the strength in one meeting room, for example.

 If, however, you’re hoping to boost cell signal across the whole of the building, this may require a more sophisticated solution.
 Working with cell phone signal boosting experts like the professionals at WilsonPro can help you improve the stability and strength of signals across the building for your tenants.

-There are some DIY efforts worth looking into that may help you improve your signal at the office; however, if you’re dealing with a particularly troublesome issue with respect to cell service across an entire department, floor or building, then you’ll want the help of an expert.
+There are some DIY efforts worth looking into that may help you improve your signal at the office.
+However, if you’re dealing with a particularly troublesome issue with respect to cell service across an entire department, floor or building, then you’ll want the help of an expert.

 It can take some time for an expert to complete their survey of the property and install the required cell signal boosting equipment.
-In the short term, there are a few options that can help people cope with poor signals:
+In the short term, there are a few options that can help you cope with poor signals:

-• Reset the phone to force it to try to reconnect
+• Reset the phone to force it to try to reconnect.

-• Try to take calls in other rooms or near a window, where signal may be better
+• Try to take calls in other rooms or near a window, where signal may be better.

-• Enable Wi-Fi calling (provided the phone supports it)
+• Enable Wi-Fi calling (provided the phone supports it).

-Passive DAS Technology for Boosting Cell Signals
+DAS Technology for Boosting Cell Signals

 Signal amplification can make office life better for your tenants in many ways: